CIRCSE/LEMLAT3/README.md

 # Binaries

-In the bin directory we provide a CLI implementation of the wordform analysis for Linux an OSX operation systems.
+In the bin directory we provide a CLI implementation of the wordform analysis for Linux, OSX an Windows operation systems.
 Two versions are available:
 - a client version which needs a working MySQL server containing the provided database
 - a stand alone version  which uses an embedded version of the database